Open and Concealed Gun Carry Laws in North Carolina

 • you’re a law enforcement officer or other individual authorized to carry weapons as part of your official duties.

-In order to qualify for a permit to carry a concealed handgun, you must be at least 21, a U.S. citizen or lawful permanent resident, and a North Carolina resident (for at least 30 days).
+To qualify for a permit to carry a concealed handgun, you must be at least 21, a U.S. citizen or lawful permanent resident, and a North Carolina resident (for at least 30 days).
 You must also have completed an approved firearms safety and training course.
+North Carolina is a shall-issue state.

 • you've been indicted for or convicted of a felony (other than certain white-collar crimes)